 #1: How to Prepare Your Home for Sale

 Let homeowners know your top tips for getting their home ready to put on the market.
-Include reviews and links for local services that can help, such as staging and photography vendors.
+Include reviews and links for local services that can help, such as staging (including virtual staging) and photography vendors.

 #2: Why You Should Work with a Real Estate Agent

 Talk about the benefits of working with a real estate agent, whether someone is looking to buy, sell, or rent property.
 Use this opportunity to talk about your unique value proposition, and what someone can expect when they choose to work with you.

 #3: The Who’s Who of Real Estate

 Provide an overview of the different roles involved in the sale of a property, from lenders and title agents to inspectors, appraisers, and other supporting roles.